gradle/gradle/design-docs/publication-model.md

     * All of the 3 above, with configuration closure to specify classifier/extension
     * Add custom artifact using file-map notation
     * Modify elements of artifacts collection after creation
-* Run `gradle publish` where mainArtifact and custom artifacts specified via file[,classifier,extension].
+* Run `gradle publish` where mainArtifact and custom artifacts specified via (file,classifier,extension)
     * Verify that extension is taken from file name by default, and can be overridden in DSL.
     * Verify that classifier is taken from file name by default, and can be overridden in DSL.
+* Verify that `archivesBaseName` does not affect the published artifact names.
 * Publish with java component.
 Verify that the publishing DSL can be used to update the classifier & exension of artifact taken from component.
     * `publishing.publications.myLib.mainArtifact.classifier = 'custom'`